bbialoskorski/neuralnet/README.md

 neuralnet::NetworkTrainer net_trainer(network);
 net_trainer.Test(inputs, labels);
 ```
-Which resulted with the following output for network trained using gpu:
+Which resulted in the following output for network trained using gpu:
 ![](https://i.imgur.com/G4Gyvwg.png)

 And this output for network trained using cpu: